codelibs/elasticsearch-river-web/README.md

 ### Intercept start/execute/finish/close actions

-You can insert your script to Starting River(start)/Executing Crawler(execute)/Finished Crawler(finish)/Closed River(close).
+You can insert your script to Executing Crawler(execute)/Finished Crawler(finish).
-To insert scripts, put "script" property to "crawl" property.
+To insert scripts, put "script" property as below:

-    {
-      "crawl" : {
-      ...
+    curl -XPUT 'localhost:9200/.river_web/config/my_web' -d '{
         "script":{
-          "start":"your script...",
           "execute":"your script...",
           "finish":"your script...",
-          "close":"your script..."
         },

-### Create Index For Crawling (1.0.0 - 1.1.0)

-River Web Plugin needs 'robot' index for web crawling.
-Therefore, in version 1.0.0 - 1.1.0, you need to create it before starting the crawl.
-Type the following commands to create 'robot' index:

-    $ curl -XPUT 'localhost:9200/robot/'

-As of 1.1.1, "robot" index is created automatically.
+        ...

 ## FAQ

 ### What does "No scraping rule." mean?

-In a river setting, "crawl.url" is starting urls to crawl a site, "crawl.includeFilter" filters urls whether are crawled or not, and "crawl.target.pattern.url" is a rule to store extracted web data.
+In a river setting, "url" is starting urls to crawl a site, "includeFilter" filters urls whether are crawled or not, and "target.pattern.url" is a rule to store extracted web data.
-If a crawling url does not match "crawl.target.pattern.url", you would see the message.
+If a crawling url does not match "target.pattern.url", you would see the message.
 Therefore, it means the crawled url does not have an extraction rule.

 ### How to extract an attribute of meta tag